 This is another in the seemingly endless series of re-runs I foist upon you each December.
 The reason for the riptide of warmed-over Yuletide pieces isn't because I think everything I've ever written concerning Christmas or Christmastime activities is amazingly good.
-While that part of me that isn't Id certainly gets fluffed by the annual response to some of them, even an egomaniac like me realizes that they aren't all gems.
+While I certainly get my id fluffed by the annual response to some of them, even an egomaniac like me realizes that they aren't all gems.
 Basically, I just like taking most of the month off.
-In this instance, however, not only am I being as much of a slug-a-bed as I have a tendency to be, I'm not even re-running something of my own!
+In this instance, however, not only am I being as much of a slug-a-bed as I have a tendency to be, I'm not even re-running something of my own.

 In the meantime, check this out.
 Click to enlarge, of course.

 This cartoon is especially meaningful to me and MY WIFE.
 We've been exchanging gifts on Epiphany (or 'Little Christmas', as it's known in some circles - January 6th) for many years now.
 It really is a way to make the whole season a bit less stressful, allowing us to concentrate our December 25th energies toward making other folk's celebrations brighter and more meaningful, while not shortchanging our own spiritual enjoyment.
 You might like to give some thought to doing something similar.
 As Cricket notes, it's a decent blow to strike for making the holiday of Christmas less of a greedfest and more of what it may need to be for your pleasure to be maximized.

 Anyway, I love this cartoon.
 And you should go visit the artist NOW.
 His words are, if anything, even better.
 You'll want to read them while there's still time to do so.
 Once he figures out how to put some of his guitar playing on the web, I'll be viciously jealous and sending out the hitmen to do him in.